Breast Implant Options for Breast Implant Surgery

 How do I know if my Breast Implant is ruptured?

 Symptoms of implant rupture include a sudden loss in breast size, change in shape, and asymmetry with the other breast.
-If this happens, you need to visit your plastic surgeon for evaluation of rupture.
+If this happens, you need to visit Dr Doyle for evaluation of rupture.

 How do I know if something is wrong with my breast implant?